-At December 31, 2011, the VaR associated with NorthPoint's proprietary trading activities was \$736 thousand (2010 - \$1,975 thousand).
+At December 31, 2012, the VaR associated with NorthPoint's proprietary trading activities was \$28 thousand (2011 - \$736 thousand).

-Foreign exchange
+(b) Foreign exchange rates

 By virtue of its operations, NorthPoint is exposed to changes in the United States/Canadian dollar exchange rate.
 NorthPoint purchases electricity from and sells electricity to the United States market and must recognize translation gains and losses based on the exchange rate in effect at the transaction date.
 NorthPoint's sensitivity to changes in the United States dollar is immaterial and, therefore, a sensitivity analysis of the impact on profit or loss has not been provided.